3mcd/byda/README.md

 ###data

-`data` is an object that contains any JSON you want to with your view.
+`data` is an object that contains any JSON you want to load with your view.

 ```javascript
 function calendar(flash, data) {